-Mourinho sent on forward Angel Di Maria and playmaker Luka Modric early in the second half for his left and right backs, leaving Madrid with only two natural defenders.
+Mourinho sent on playmaker Luka Modric in the 62nd for defender Alvaro Arbeloa, leaving Madrid with only two natural defenders.

-After Valladolid failed to take advantage of Madrid's thin backline, Oezil looped a perfect shot over the defensive wall that left Hernandez without hope of saving.
+After Valladolid failed to take advantage of Madrid's thin backline, Oezil looped a perfect strike over the defensive wall that left Hernandez without hope of saving.

 It was Madrid's third win in its last eight visits to Valladolid, which remained in seventh place after just its second home loss this season.